Amid criticism for human rights abuses, China offers vaccines for all Olympic athletes

 “These initiatives are another milestone in securing the safety of the Olympic and Paralympic Games,” Bach told IOC members in a virtual meeting.
 “They are our demonstration of solidarity with the Japanese people for whom we have such high respect and whom we hold in such high regard.”

-While China has offered to made the vaccines available, Bach said the IOC would pick up the associated costs to inoculate Olympic and Paralympic athletes bound for Tokyo and Beijing, and also would pay for two more doses, “which can be made available for the population in the respective country according to their needs.”
+While the Chinese Olympic Committee has offered to make the vaccines available, Bach said the IOC would pick up the associated costs to inoculate Olympic and Paralympic athletes bound for Tokyo and Beijing, and also would pay for two more doses, “which can be made available for the population in the respective country according to their needs.”

 The offer comes amid heavy criticism aimed at China and the IOC over human rights abuses and the treatment of Uyghur Muslims in Xinjiang province.
 The U.S. government has said China’s repression of its Muslim minority constitutes “genocide.”
 Some political leaders have called for the Beijing Games, scheduled to begin in February, to be relocated, and some human rights organizations have urged a boycott.